Personal Experience

 Where to stay?

-"A pyramid in the ocean" is what Victor Hugo called the Abbey of Mont Saint-Michel.
-It is the main attraction of the island.
-During its history, which began in the VIII century, the abbey managed to be a fortress, a monastery, and even a prison.
+“A pyramid in the ocean” — this is how Victor Hugo described the abbey of Mont-Saint-Michel.
+It is the island’s main attraction.
+Throughout its history, which began in the 8th century, the abbey has served as a fortress, a monastery, and even a prison.

 Mont Saint-Michel